 The first mistake you can make is assuming that every houseplant in your indoor garden will appreciate a good splash of coffee or some grounds spread amongst their soil.
 Coffee is high acidity, so only certain houseplants have a taste for it.

 In that regard, your plants are kind of like us people.
-Remember, there are some people who need a coffee (or two) to get up and going everyday and their are other people who are negatively affected by a single cup of coffee!
+Remember, there are some people who need a coffee (or two) to get up and going every day and there are other people who are negatively affected by a single cup of coffee!

 I’ve compiled the following list of houseplants that do well with coffee grounds & being watered with coffee.